vue-vine/vue-vine/packages/docs/src/specification/overview.md

 const AnotherComponent = () => vine`<div>Hello World</div>`
 ```

+> You may wonder where this `vine` tag function is imported from, it's actually just declared a function signature and no implementation, written in a type definition file (`macros.d.ts`) on the global environment, making it available at compile time.

 Vine compiler will transform this kind of function into a Vue component object in underhood.

 In addition, the tagged template string expression will just return an `undefined`, without any effect in runtime.